Tanujarora100/InterviewNotes/CoreJava/FileHandling.md

             - ObjectOutputStream
             - BufferedOutputStream

+## What is FileInputStream:
+- implements autocloseable interface.

 ## **What are character Oriented Streams?**
 - Allows data in the form of characters in continous flow from input devices to java applications and from java apps to output devices.
 - In Character Oriented streams the length of the data item is of 2 Bytes